 As the needs and demands of the marketplace expanded and changed, CRIC, LLC partnered with Prudential Real Estate Investors (PREI), an institutional investor that would take the company to the next level by providing increased access to capital and flexibilities that an endowment fund could not provide.
 Together CRIC, LLC and PREI formed CRIC Capital, LLC in 2001.
 Through the joint venture, CRIC managed three different funds for PREI, overseeing the successful acquisition and profitable disposition of hundreds of real estate assets throughout the United States.
 By the time that the third PREI fund was fully invested in 2008, CRIC had created a tangible and measurable track record of success, granting it wide access to a depth of private equity capital.

 Today, CRIC2 Funds, LLC features the same knowledgeable principals, with a depth of private equity capital.
 CRIC2 Funds is an investor for its own account in single-tenant net leased properties.
 The company acquires properties from and leases them to creditworthy corporations who want to take advantage of monetizing their real estate and utilizing the creative structures CRIC2 Funds offers.
-CRIC2 Funds pursues transactions that are $10 million and greater and customizes 10-year, 15-year, 20-year and longer lease terms.
+The company also acquires properties from developers and other third party sellers with existing net leases in place.
+CRIC2 Funds? pursues transactions that are $10 million and greater and customizes 10-year, 15-year, 20-year and longer lease terms.
 Its flexible capital also allows the firm to acquire smaller single assets with existing solid net leases in place.
 CRIC2 Funds continues to meet and surpass the needs and business objectives its clients with quick and efficient transactions closings.